-The Oncotype DX Genomic Prostate Score (GPS) assay is the only genomic assay designed for men with clinically low-risk cancer to help make treatment decisions at the time of diagnosis.
+The Oncotype DX Genomic Prostate Score (GPS) assay is the only genomic assay designed for men with clinically low-risk or favorable intermediate-risk cancer to help make treatment decisions at the time of diagnosis.
 The assay analyzes prostate cancer gene activity to predict disease aggressiveness.

-It examines interactions among genes in the tumor to better understand the unique biology of the cancer—a science known as genomics—for clinically low-risk prostate cancer patients (GS 3+3 and 3+4).
-Essentially, the Oncotype DX GPS provides more specific and individualized information about prostate cancer aggressiveness.
+It examines interactions among genes in the tumor to better understand the unique biology of the cancer—a science known as genomics—for prostate cancer patients.
+Essentially, the Oncotype DX GPS assay provides more specific and individualized information about prostate cancer aggressiveness based on the biology of the tumor.
 The assay:

-- Measures biology through the expression of 17 genes across four important genetic pathways and, in conjunction with clinical risk factors, predicts the likelihood of adverse pathology.
+- Measures biology through the expression of 17 genes across four important genetic pathways and, in conjunction with clinical risk factors, predicts the likelihood of adverse pathology, prostate cancer death, and metastasis at 10 years1*.

 Predicts BOTH clinical risk and tumor aggressiveness

-Oncotype DX GPS is proven to be an independent predictor of:
+Oncotype DX GPS assay is proven to be an independent predictor of:

-- Prospectively validated as an independent predictor of both prostate cancer death and metastasis at 10 years1*
+- Prospectively validated as an independent predictor of both prostate cancer death and metastasis at 10 years3*

-- Predicts future tumor behavior and helps patients understand long-term prognosis to ease patient concerns and offer reassurance1
+- Predicts future tumor behavior and helps patients understand long-term prognosis to ease patient concerns and offer reassurance3

 - Identifies patients with less aggressive disease who are likely candidates for Active Surveillance